 Let $P = [G,G]$ and $Q = [H,H]$ be the perfect index two subgroups of $G$ and $H$ respectively.
 Let $\varphi : G * H \to G/P *H/Q \cong D^\infty$ be the free product of the epimorphisms.
 The kernel of $\varphi$ is generated by conjugates of elements of $P$ and of elements of $Q$, and hence is perfect.
 Since $\nu/\kappa$ is solvable, $\ker \varphi \subset \kappa$.
 But $\kappa = [[\kappa,\kappa],[\kappa,\kappa]] \subset \ker \varphi$, since $[[D^\infty,D^\infty],[D^\infty,D^\infty]] = 1$.
 Thus there is an induced isomorphism $\nu/\kappa \xrightarrow{\cong} D^\infty$. \end{proof}

-For the next lemma we need some results from 3-manifold topology.
+We need some results from 3-manifold topology.
 A connected closed 3-manifold is {\em prime} if it cannot be expressed as a nontrivial connected sum.
-A prime manifold either has finite fundamental group, is diffeomorphic to $S^1 \times S^2$ or $S^1 ~\tilde \times~ S^2$, or is aspherical.
-Every connected closed 3-manifold has a decomposition as a finite connected sum of prime 3-manifolds, and this decomposition is unique in the oriented case.
+A prime manifold is either aspherical, or contains a 2-sided projective plane, is diffeomorphic to $S^1 \times S^2$ or $S^1 ~\tilde \times~ S^2$, or has finite fundamental group.
+If a 3-manifold $N$ contains a 2-sided projective plane $\mathbb{RP}^2$ then the orientation character $w_1N$ is nontrivial on the image of $\pi_1\mathbb{RP}^2$, and thus $\pi_1N $ has 2-torsion.
+Every connected closed 3-manifold $N$ has a decomposition as a finite connected sum of prime 3-manifolds.
+If $N\not\cong{S^3}$ then we may assume that none of the summands are $S^3$, and if moreover $N$ is orientable the decomposition is then essentially unique.
 If $N$ is a connected closed 3-manifold with $\pi_1N = G_1 * G_2$, then $N = N_1 \# N_2$ with $\pi_1N_i = G_i$.
 We also need two consequences of Perelman's Geometrization Theorem: the Poincar\'e Conjecture and the fact that the Poincar\'e homology sphere $S^3/I^*$ is the only homology 3-sphere with nontrivial finite fundamental group.